SaraAljamal/CRISPRedict/README.md

 └── requirements.txt # Lists all necessary Python libraries and their versions.

-Cell line testing/ # Contains Jupyter notebooks demonstrating model training and testing for each cell line.
+hct116/ # Contains Jupyter notebook, data, and all testing results for hct116 cell line hek293t/ # Contains Jupyter notebook, data, and all testing results for hek293t cell line hela/ # Contains Jupyter notebook, data, and all testing results for hela cell line hl60/ # Contains Jupyter notebook, data, and all testing results for hl60 cell line